Provision of programming and procedural support to the Senate.

 - producing and publishing the Notice Paper and the Journals of the Senate

-- maintaining the Dynamic Red and publishing the Senate Daily Summary
+- maintaining the Dynamic Red and publishing the Senate Daily Summary and Estimates at a glance

 - compiling and publishing statistical information relating to the Senate